Struggling to understand your child’s communication, behaviour, or needs?

 • Minimally speaking or non-speaking

-• Navigating behaviour, routines, and connection at home
+• Struggling with routines, behaviour, or connection at home

 Frequently Asked Questions